AngeloPF69/TestGit/README.md

   Place:

-    placeDir([sDir="forward"]) places inventory selected Block in sDir { "forward", "right", "back", "left", "up", "down" }. place([Blocks=1]) places inventory selected Blocks in a strait line forward or backwards, and returns to initial position. placeUp([Blocks=1]) places inventory selected Blocks in a strait line upward or downwards, and returns to initial position. placeDown([Blocks=1]) places inventory selected Blocks in a strait line downward or upwards, and returns to initial position. placeLeft([Blocks=1]) rotates turtle left or right, places inventory selected Blocks forward, and returns to initial position. placeRight([Blocks=1]) rotates turtle Right or left, places inventory selected Blocks forward, and returns to initial position. placeAbove([Blocks=1]) places Blocks forwards or backwards, 1 block above the turtle, and returns to initial position. placeBelow([Blocks=1]) Places selected Blocks forwards or backwards, 1 block below the turtle, and returns to initial position.
+    placeDir([sDir="forward"]) Places inventory selected Block in sDir { "forward", "right", "back", "left", "up", "down" }. place([Blocks=1]) Places inventory selected Blocks in a strait line forward or backwards, and returns to initial position. placeUp([Blocks=1]) Places inventory selected Blocks in a strait line upward or downwards, and returns to initial position. placeDown([Blocks=1]) Places inventory selected Blocks in a strait line downward or upwards, and returns to initial position. placeLeft([Blocks=1]) Rotates turtle left or right, places inventory selected Blocks forward, and returns to initial position. placeRight([Blocks=1]) Rotates turtle Right or left, places inventory selected Blocks forward, and returns to initial position. placeAbove([Blocks=1]) places Blocks forwards or backwards, 1 block above the turtle, and returns to initial position. placeBelow([Blocks=1]) Places selected Blocks forwards or backwards, 1 block below the turtle, and returns to initial position.

   Detect:

-    detectDir(sDir) detects if is a block in sDir direction {"forward", "right", "back", "left", "up", "down" }. detectAbove([Blocks=1]) detects if exits Blocks above the turtle in a strait line forward or backwards. detectBelow([Blocks=1]) detects if exits Blocks below the turtle in a strait line forward or backwards.
+    detectDir(sDir) Detects if is a block in sDir direction {"forward", "right", "back", "left", "up", "down" }. detectAbove([Blocks=1]) Detects if exits Blocks above the turtle in a strait line forward or backwards. detectBelow([Blocks=1]) Detects if exits Blocks below the turtle in a strait line forward or backwards.

   Inspect:

-    inspectLeft() rotate left and inspect block in front of turtle. inspectRight() rotate right and inspect block in front of turtle. inspectBack() rotate back and inspect block in front of turtle. inspectDir([sDir="forward]) turtle inspect block in sDir direction {"forward", "right", "back", "left", "up", "down"}.
+    inspectLeft() Rotate left and inspect block in front of turtle. inspectRight() Rotate right and inspect block in front of turtle. inspectBack() Rotate back and inspect block in front of turtle. inspectDir([sDir="forward]) Turtle inspect block in sDir direction {"forward", "right", "back", "left", "up", "down"}.

   Compare:

-    compareDir([sDir="forward"][, nSlot=selected slot]) Compares item in slot with block in sDir direction. compareAbove([Blocks=1]) compare blocks above the turtle in a strait line with selected slot. compareBelow([Blocks=1]) compare blocks below the turtle in a strait line with selected slot.
+    compareDir([sDir="forward"][, nSlot=selected slot]) Compares item in slot with block in sDir direction. compareAbove([Blocks=1]) Compare blocks above the turtle in a strait line with selected slot. compareBelow([Blocks=1]) Compare blocks below the turtle in a strait line with selected slot.

   Inventory:

-    itemSpace([slot/item Name=selected slot]) get the how many items more you can store in inventory. itemCount([selected slot/slot/"inventory"/item name=Selected slot]) counts items in slot, inventory. itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) selects slot [1..16] or first item with Item Name, or the turtle selected slot. search(sItemName, nStartSlot) search inventory for ItemName, starting at startSlot.
+    itemSpace([slot/item Name=selected slot]) Get the how many items more you can store in inventory. itemCount([selected slot/slot/"inventory"/item name=Selected slot]) Counts items in slot, inventory. itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) Selects slot [1..16] or first item with Item Name, or the turtle selected slot. search(sItemName, nStartSlot) Search inventory for ItemName, starting at startSlot.